 When an employee has sponsored project effort in more than one department, an ECR should route the effort report to ECRs in other departments for additional administrative reviews.
 Effort reports may also be routed to PIs or supervisors for review prior to certification.

 Certifier: An effort report is routed to a Certifier after the administrative review.
 The Certifier is ultimately responsible for the accuracy of the effort report.
-The Certifier must verify that the proportion of effort directly charged or cost shared to a sponsored project is a reasonably accurate reflection of the proportion of time that was actually spent on the project.
+The Certifier must verify that the amount of payroll expenses directly charged or cost shared to a sponsored project are reasonable in relation to the amount of effort that was actually spent on the project.
 If the effort report is not accurate, the Certifier is responsible for communicating the error to the ECR and/or PI so that it can be corrected prior to certification.

-Employees who work on sponsored projects are expected to certify their own effort reports.
-However, there may be instances where a supervisor or PI has a better understanding of how an employee spent his or her time on a sponsored project or an individual is no longer a University employee.
-In such circumstances, a PI or supervisor who has first-hand knowledge of how the employee spent his or her time during the reporting period may certify effort on behalf of the employee.
-In these situations, if an employee has more than one supervisor, the effort report should be routed to all supervisors for certification.
+Employees who work on sponsored projects are generally expected to certify their own effort reports.
+However, there may be instances where a supervisor or PI has a better understanding of how an employee spent their time on a sponsored project or an individual is no longer a University employee.
+In such circumstances, a PI, supervisor, or other person who has first-hand knowledge of how the employee spent their time during the reporting period may certify effort on behalf of the employee.
+In these situations, if an employee had more than one supervisor during the reporting period, the effort report should be routed to all supervisors for certification.

 Once the effort report has been certified, it is considered final.
 It may not be revised except under unusual circumstances.
 Certifiers are advised to ascertain that the report is accurate prior to certification.

-Effort reports must be certified within 28 days of the date they are initially generated in Workday.
+Effort reports should be certified within 28 days of the date they are initially generated.
 Failure to certify within 28 days will result in the following:

 Late Notice: The ECR, Certifier and the PIs of all sponsored projects on the effort report will receive a late notice after the 28-day due date has passed.
 The late notice will inform the recipients that uncertified payroll expenses are unallowable on sponsored projects and will be removed from sponsored project worktag if not certified before effort reports become delinquent.